weitsunglin/cpp-gitaction-template-using-leetcode/README.md

 This method modifies the array in place to contain only unique elements and returns the length of this modified array, utilizing only a single array for the operation.

+## 344. Reverse String

+Write a function that takes a string as input and returns the string reversed

+Use two pointers, one from the front, one from the back and one from the center, and exchange them two by two.

 © 2024 weitusnglin.
 All rights reserved.